 QUESTIONS FOR ICANN LEGAL FROM CCWG ACCOUNTABILITY JURISDICTION SUBGROUP

-The CCWG-Accountability Jurisdiction Subgroup would like to understand in which jurisdictions ICANN (incorporated as a nonprofit
+.
+The CCWG-Accountability Jurisdiction Subgroup would like to understand in which jurisdictions ICANN (incorporated as a non

 being paid by ICANN in the employee’s local currency